RigelFernandes/RigelFernandes.github.io/_about/publications.md

   const bibtex =
 `@inproceedings{daniel2026computer,
-  title={A Computer Vision Approach to Prevent Screen Photographing and Ensure {LGPD} Compliance}, author={Padilha Carestiato Daniel, Mateus and de Souza Moraes Rego, Breno and Rodriguez, João Gabriel and Franklin Monteiro, Gabriel and Fernandes, Rigel P. and do C. Figueiredo, Cassius M.}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},
+  title={A Computer Vision Approach to Prevent Screen Photographing and Ensure {LGPD} Compliance}, author={Daniel, Mateus Padilha Carestiato and Rego, Breno de Souza Moraes and Rodriguez, João Gabriel and Monteiro, Gabriel Franklin and Fernandes, Rigel P. and Figueiredo, Cassius M. do C.}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},